surifirstpin/biplus_documentation/docs/Projects.md

 ## Edit a Project

-**4. Edit** to add any additional features to the project created and update to save changes.
+**4. Edit** to add any additional features to the project created and update to save the changes.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/master/images/model5.png)